 7. How is “optimal” used in health and fitness?

-In health, “optimal” refers to the best conditions for physical or mental well-being, such as optimal sleep, diet, or exercise routines.
+In health, “optimal” refers to the best conditions for physical or mental well-being, such as good sleep quality, balanced nutrition, stress management, and training that fits your current needs.

 8. What’s the difference between “optimal” and “efficient”?

-“Efficient” means using resources wisely, while “optimal” means achieving the best outcome, which may or may not be the most efficient method.
+“Efficient” emphasizes using resources wisely (like time or energy).
+“Optimal” emphasizes achieving the best outcome overall, which may or may not be the same as the most efficient method.

 Explore more O words